Rgeral/SnowCrash/level02/README.md

-ls in /home/user/level02 : I fond level02.pcap
+ls in /home/user/level02 : we fond level02.pcap
-After some research i fond that level02.pcap could be open in Wireshark.
+After some research we fond that level02.pcap could be open in Wireshark.
-Then i tried to understand how i could find some informations to get the flag.
+Then we tried to understand how we could find some informations to get the flag.

-I tried to follow the TCP Stream and i fond some informations :
+We tried to follow the TCP Stream and we fond some informations :

 /*************************************************************\